jsr6720/goodreads-csv-to-md/posts/2019-10-25-ready,-set,-breathe.md

 ## My Review 3/5

+### Date Read
+2019/10/25

+### Date Added
+2019/10/25

-Breath before acting.
+My Thoughts: Breath before acting.
 You're not always going to be a perfect parent

 ---